TysonAndre/pecl-teds/README.md

 This currently uses a balanced [red-black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) to ensure logarithmic time is needed for insertions/removals/lookups.

-Iteration will stop if the current key of an iterator is removed.
+Removing a `Teds\StrictTreeMap`/`Teds\StrictTreeSet` entry will move iterators pointing to that entries to the entry before the removed entry (as of 1.2.1).

 This uses [`Teds\stable_compare`](#stable-comparison) internally.